Jaden Charles: York City (loan)

 In August 2021, National League North outfit York City announced Charles on a one-month loan.
 He made his debut for the club in York's league defeat against Gloucester City the very same day, playing the full 90 minutes.
-He returned to his parent club on the 16th of September, having played 4 matches for York.
+He returned to his parent club on the 16th of September, having played four matches for York.

 Hereford (loan)

-On 15 October 2021, Charles joined National League North club Hereford F.C. on a one month loan deal.
+On 15 October 2021, Charles joined National League North club Hereford on a one-month loan deal.

 Nuneaton Borough

-In December 2021, Southern Football League club Nuneaton Borough F.C. announced the signing of Charles on an initial one-month loan.
-He made his debut for the club against Royston Town F.C. completing a full 90 minutes.
-On 5 February 2022 Charles scored his first goal for the club directly from a corner against Alvechurch F.C. and shortly after this had his loan spell extended until the end of the 2021/22 season.
+In December 2021, Southern Football League club Nuneaton Borough announced the signing of Charles on an initial one-month loan.
+He made his debut for the club against Royston Town completing a full 90 minutes.
+On 5 February 2022, Charles scored his first goal for the club directly from a corner against Alvechurch and shortly after this had his loan spell extended until the end of the 2021–22 season.
 On 11 June 2022, Charles signed for the club on a permanent basis.

+Rushall Olympic

+In January 2024, following Nuneaton's withdrawal from the league, Charles joined National League North club Rushall Olympic.